Updated on December 4th, 2023

 Ideally, your student needs to carry one bag that can hold all of their belongings and additional items like paperwork that they need to bring along.

-A nice messenger bag can be an excellent option for men and women, as it can easily hold a portfolio for paperwork, a small notepad, and pen, as well as any other items they might require.
+A nice messenger bag can be an excellent option for men and women, as it can easily hold a portfolio for paperwork, a small notepad, and a pen, as well as any other items they might require.
 Similarly, choosing one that is the size and shape of a briefcase, without being quite that formal, can be a suitable choice.

 However, it’s always important for your student to limit themselves to one bag.
 Wrestling with several as they get ready to head into an interview will make them look disheveled, which isn’t ideal when they are trying to land a scholarship.

 Similarly, when they arrive for their interview, they shouldn’t keep their smartphone in their hand or carry in a beverage.
 Those just give them more items to juggle.
-Instead, smartphones should be placed in the bag (on silent mode) either before they come in or as soon as they check in (if they need to reference an email upon arrival first), and drinks should either be left in a car or finished and disposed of before coming in for the interview.
+Instead, smartphones should be placed in the bag (on silent mode) either before they come in or as soon as they check in (if they need to reference or answer an email upon arrival first), and drinks should either be left in a car or finished and disposed of before coming in for the interview.

 Is Wearing Perfume or Cologne to a Scholarship Interview a Good Idea?

 No, it is almost never a good idea to wear perfume or cologne to a scholarship interview!